HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/CreateAServletForStaticFiles.md

 `http://host:port/myServlet/myfile.txt`

-Note also the context used in the url is the same as the project name.
+Note the context used in the url is the same as the project name.